Trinity Men's Basketball Weekly Preview

 Live Video: Click Here

 - The men's basketball team is making its eighth trip to the NCAA Tournament, advancing for the first time since 2008.
+The Bantams have advanced to the Sweet 16 for the first time since 1999.

 - Trinity clinched the No. 1 seed in the NESCAC Championship Tournament with a 9-1 mark in league play during the regular season.
 It marked the third time in program history and the first time since 2002 the Bantams sat atop the standings heading into the postseason.
 The Bantams took the regular season crown by two games as Bowdoin and Bates finished tied for second with a 7-3 record in conference play.